Vitamin D Deficiency Linked to Cognitive Decline in Elderly

 So I can just take a vitamin D supplement right?

-This question remains to be answered, but if we examine some of the recent research as documented in other recent research we find that oddly enough, supplementation with vitamin D does not, in most cases, reverse or prevent those diseases associated with vitamin D.
+This question remains to be answered, but if we examine some of the recent research we find that oddly enough, supplementation with vitamin D does not, in most cases, reverse or prevent those diseases associated with vitamin D.

 And specifically regarding cognition, this large review of research found vitamin D supplementation does not appear to reduce cognitive decline.